senzing-garage/docker-compose-demo/README.md

 ## Overview

-This repository illustrates a reference implementations of Senzing using docker-compose.
+This repository illustrates reference implementations of Senzing using docker-compose.

 The instructions show how to set up a system that: